abuuzayr/ubuntu1604-desktop-oca9-liclipse/README.md

 You can track the progress of the installation in the shell that you used for the `vagrant up` command.

+## How to know that the VM setup is complete?

+At the end of the setup, the VM will restart.

 ## Prerequisites

 The following must be installed: